 Some of the biggest celebrations take place downtown in the French Quarter, particularly on the Esplanade end and on Frenchmen St. Around Frenchmen especially, the streets are congested with flashy, splashy costumes of all themes—some of the handmade getups are truly a sight to be seen— and plenty of brass bands and dancers.

-Another portion of the local Halloween celebration is the annual Voodoo Music Experience in City Park, October 26-28th (next weekend), which is generally held the weekend before Halloween.
-As one of the top three largest New Orleans festivals, favorite local acts and some of the biggest national and international artists share stages, with moss-lined oak trees for a picturesque backdrop.
+Another portion of the local Halloween celebration is the annual Voodoo Music Experience Voodoo Music in City Park, October 26-28th (next weekend), which is generally held the weekend before Halloween.
+As one of the top three largest festivals, favorite local acts and some of the biggest national and international artists share stages, with moss-lined oak trees for a picturesque backdrop.
 Local fare, of course, is represented, in both food and art, and special art installations can also be found all over the festival grounds, as a celebration of our local culture.